 Tell me if you can see her. (if the addressee can see her, then he or she must let the speaker know)

-This distinction is further encouraged because if cannot always be used in place of whether.
-For instance, if the noun clause acts as the subject of the sentence or an object of a preposition, the word must be whether.
+• This distinction is further encouraged because, traditionally, if cannot always be used in place of whether.
+For instance, if the noun clause acts as the subject of the sentence or an object of a preposition, the word is usually whether.
 Examples:

 The sentences I don't know whether or not I passed or I don't know whether I passed or not are both correct